Republican Lawmakers Introduce a Real Solution for the Biden Border Crisis

 Senators Jim Inhofe (R-OK), Mike Rounds (R-SD), John Thune (R-SD), Marsha Blackburn (R-TN) and Thom Tillis (R-NC) introduced the Asylum Abuse Reduction Act in the Senate last week that poses legislative solutions to address the border crisis and abused asylum system, while Representative Kevin Hern (R-OK) introduced its companion in the House.
-The Asylum Abuse Reduction Act is just one a handful of bills introduced this year that targets the true causes of the crisis on the border.
+The Asylum Abuse Reduction Act is just one of a handful of bills introduced this year that targets the true causes of the crisis on the border.

 While President Biden is actively trying to brush the border crisis under the rug and blame the Trump administration, temperatures, and a variety of conditions in the Northern Triangle for the spike in apprehension numbers, the Department of Homeland Security (DHS) is anticipating numbers to reach a 20-year high.
 Already, in just the first five months of fiscal year 2021, southwest border apprehensions exceeded 397,000.
 In the same time frame last fiscal year, that number was less than 161,000.